 Stone Ridge is a decidedly white-collar town, with fully 86.11% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Stone Ridge is a town of professionals, service providers, and managers.
 There are especially a lot of people living in Stone Ridge who work in teaching (28.97%), healthcare suport services (13.62%), and business and financial occupations (9.79%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 46.13% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Stone Ridge telecommute to their jobs.
+Overall, about 46.13% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Stone Ridge is a great place for families with children to consider.
 First of all, many other families with children live here, making Stone Ridge a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Stone Ridge has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Stone Ridge’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.